gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 https://example.com/my-id Label of the value
 ```

-For other data types that may be not managed, the default value can be set as a
+For other data types that may be more complex, the default value can be set as a
 json with all hidden sub-data that are in the Omeka resource form.

 For a uri with a label and a language (for value suggest):